Skip to main content

 Verify containerd configuration

-Spegel requires specific containerd settings to function properly, as documented in the Spegel compatibility requirements.
-CoreWeave CKS clusters are pre-configured with these settings, but you can verify them using kubectl node-shell.
-Get a node name and check the containerd configuration:
+Spegel requires specific containerd settings to work, as documented in the Spegel compatibility requirements.
+CoreWeave CKS clusters are pre-configured with these settings, but you can verify them with kubectl node-shell.
+Get a Node name and check the containerd configuration:

 # Get a node name